How to Use Turmeric Soap in Cold Weather Without Drying Out Your Skin

 How to Cut Back Safely

-• Option 3: Use only on specific areas, not full face/body
+- Option 3: Use only on specific areas, not full face or body

 Reducing frequency is better than stopping entirely.
-If you stop turmeric for months, you'll lose your brightening progress.
+If you stop turmeric for months, you may lose brightening progress.
 Find a frequency your winter skin can handle.

 What Affects Your Winter Skin